 - Strengthen philanthropic investments aimed at alleviating poverty and providing opportunity for all families to achieve economic stability.

 GIST also provides a neutral platform for funders to convene and has the capacity to staff and incubate working groups.
 GIST currently staffs a Communications Collaborative, a project of GIST, GCYF, and GIH.
-The Collaborative is a growing network of nearly 50 grantmakers representing national and regional foundations interested in coordinating investments to build communications capacity in the field.
+The Collaborative is a growing network of more than 50 grantmakers representing national and regional foundations interested in coordinating investments to build communications capacity in the field.